ahopgood/Vagrant-Puppet/modules/jenkins/README.markdown

 ## Testing performed:
 * Install on a fresh system with a manual install
 	* Ubuntu 15.10
+* Install on a fresh system with an install from a backup of the plugins
+    * Ubuntu 15.10
-* Install on a fresh system with an install from a backup
+* Install on a fresh system with an install from a backup of the jobs
     * Ubuntu 15.10

 ## Ubuntu